 Manage vegetation to minimise fire risk, in line with habitat management and enhancement opportunities.

-Incorporating wider biodiversity enhancements such as nesting and roosting boxes, bumble bee plant mixes.
+Incorporating wider biodiversity enhancements such as nesting and roosting boxes, plant mixes for pollinator species.

 Employing vegetated roofs (in keeping with local habitats) on associated buildings, and cladding or screening these to reduce visual impacts.